 All included at no cost:

 (AND A WHOLE LOT MORE)

-Live Music, carnival RIDES & games, Food & FIREWORKS ALL TO LIGHT UP THE NIGHT
+Live Music, carnival RIDES & games, Food & GLOW GEAR ALL TO LIGHT UP THE NIGHT

 Whether it's partying under the lights, listening to an inspiring celebrity guest speaker, jamming with friends inside Convocation Hall, or testing your strategic thinking through board games, there is something for everyone during #MacBlockParty.
 Details and links for events can be viewed below, or through the events listing.